'One of the worst crises in Quebec history': Pandemic leaves $15 billion provincial deficit

 THE BREAKDOWN

-Of the new measures, announced, close to $300 million is for help to Quebecers affected by the pandemic, including:
+Of the new measures, announced, close to $300 million is for help to Quebeckers affected by the pandemic, including:

 • $100 million for better access to mental health services, as announced last week